 In Little Falls, New Jersey, May Lee and her two children were run off the road by Milton Aganon, 25, who'd been tailgating her at 80 miles an hour and gesticulating at Lee to get out of the way.
 When Aganon finally passed Lee, he cut her off so suddenly that she was forced to swerve to the shoulder lane, flipped over a median and landed in a ditch.
 Both of Lee's legs were broken, and the children suffered minor injuries.
 Aganon served nine months in jail.

 These may sound like unusually violent or rare incidents.
-However, studies show that at least 1,500 people are injured or killed in road rage incidents each year.
+However, studies from the AAA research arm show that at least 1,700 people are injured or killed in road rage incidents each year.

 - "He cut me off ..."

 - "It was an argument over a parking space ..."

 "The so-called 'reasons' for disputes are actually triggers," an AAA Foundation for Traffic Safety report observes.
 "While the event that sparks the incident may be trivial, in every case there exists some reservoir of anger, hostility, or frustration."

 The majority of aggressive drivers, according to the AAA foundation report, are relatively young, poorly educated men between 16 and 26 who have a history of crime or violence and who also have problems with drugs or alcohol.
 (The Archives of General Psychiatry report on IED, in contrast, found that the disorder didn't distinguish greatly between people with low or high income and/or education.)

 Many cases of road rage occur when these perpetrators are going through some kind of emotional crisis, such as losing a job or girlfriend, going through a divorce, or suffering from an injury or illness, according to the AAA foundation.